miladxandi/Simplist/UnitTestings/README.md

     8e.
 Click OK.
 Close all remaining windows by clicking OK.

-9. In cmd (to run cmd go to search in Windows and type cmd.exe and click Enter) go to drive you have xampp installed, then type this command
+9.In cmd (to run cmd go to search in Windows and type cmd.exe and click Enter) go to drive you have xampp installed, then type this command

  >`phpunit`